C0mele0n/Present-Truth-Study-Aids/Present Truth Study Vault/Charts & Diagrams/Corresponding Chart Docs/The Time Prophecies.md

 37. [[1796]] (Bible again permitted in France)
 38. [[1789]] (The enactment of the US Constitution)
 - - -
-40. [[1798]] (End of the 7 times for Israel, the 1260, and 1290 time periods / Arrival of the 1st Angel's message)
+40. [[1798]] (End of the 7 times for Ephraim, the 1260, and 1290 time periods / Arrival of the 1st Angel's message)
 41. [[1804]] (The scriptures were lifted up to heaven)
 42. [[1833]] (Miller received his license to preach / the stars fell)
 43. [[1838]] (Josiah Litch first predicts the fall of the Ottoman Empire)